 For what reason were you initially interested in Bedrock?

 Jo: Many schools in our Trust had identified for some time that reading, writing and oracy were school priorities.
 Pupils’ poor vocabulary knowledge is a major barrier to their learning – language skills and vocabulary knowledge across the Trust are generally well below average.
 This had resulted in a lack of understanding of texts and lack of vocabulary knowledge across the wider curriculum.

-What was key for us all was for the programme to take pupils beyond their regular reading experience, allow them to work independently at their own level and to provide effective feedback to support them in making progress.
+What was key for us all was for the program to take pupils beyond their regular reading experience, allow them to work independently at their own level, and provide effective feedback to support them in making progress.

 How have your schools implemented Bedrock and has Bedrock impacted whole-school approaches to literacy and vocabulary?

 Jo: Each school has taken a slightly different approach according to their unique needs.
 Some run it in class, incorporating it into their reading lessons, some use it at home and others target just specific groups, such as pupil premium or EAL, rather than a whole cohort.

 Dianne: At Wath Victoria, we have two timetabled lessons each week and, during the early 2021 lockdown, set it as a weekly home learning task.